commonlabs-id/guidelines/GENERAL.md

 ### Volunteers

-Regular contributors to any project are eligible to become "volunteers", and will earn the Volunteers role on the commonlabs ID Discord server, as well as membership under the teams which they contribute to.
+Regular contributors to any project, be it code or non-code (e.g. documentation), are eligible to become "volunteers", and will earn the Volunteers role on the commonlabs ID Discord server, as well as membership under the teams which they contribute to.
 This will be vetted by the staff of commonlabs ID.

 Volunteers can also elect themselves to be the point person of certain projects.
 This will earn them a specialised role on the Discord server.